Big-Ideas-Lab/BIL-Git/README.md

 1. Check your current branch with `git branch`.
 > **Note:** If this is your first time cloning the project, you should be on the main branch.
 2. Check whether you are up to date with the remote branch with `git status`.
-3. Create your feature branch with `git branch <feature-name>`
+3. Create your feature branch with `git branch <feature-name>`.
-4. Checkout to your feature branch with `git checkout <feature-name>`
+4. Checkout to your feature branch with `git checkout <feature-name>`.
-5. Once you finish a modular section of your code, add your files to the staging area with `git add <filename>`
+5. Once you finish a modular section of your code, add your files to the staging area with `git add <filename>`.
-6. Commit your changes with `git commit -m "<commit message>"`
+6. Commit your changes with `git commit -m "<commit message>"`.
-7. After every working session, push your code to the remote repository with `git push`
+7. After every working session, push your code to the remote repository with `git push`.
 > **Note:** If this is your first time pushing your feature branch to the remote, you might need to setup the remote repository.
 Use `git push -u origin <feature-name>` instead.
 8. Once you are fully completed with your feature branch, start a pull request and select a reviewer.